vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 ---

 sort: 3

 ---

 # DataSim User Manual

-Version 1.0.0rc4 - Release date: February 15^th^, 2021
+Version 1.1.0 - Release date: May 10th, 2023

-Developed by:
+## Developed by:

 -   **Brian J. Soher, Ph.D.** - Duke University, Department of Radiology, Durham, NC

 -   **Philip Semanchuk** - Duke University, Department of Radiology, Durham, NC

--   **Karl Young, Ph.D.** - UCSF, San Francisco, CA
+-   **Karl Young, Ph.D.** - University of California, San Francisco, CA

--   **David Todd, Ph.D.** - UCSF, San Francisco, CA
+-   **David Todd, Ph.D.** - University of California, San Francisco, CA

-**Developed with support from NIH, grant \# EB008387-01A1**
+## Citation

+**If you publish material that makes use of Vespa, please cite:**

+> Soher B, Semanchuk P, Todd D, Ji X, Deelchand D, Joers J, Oz G and
+> Young K.
+> Vespa: Integrated applications for RF pulse design, spectral
+> simulation and MRS data analysis.
+Magn Reson Med.
+2023;1‐16. epub doi:
+> 10.1002/mrm.29686

+## NIH and Other Grant Support

+R01 EB008387, R01 EB000207, R01 NS080816 and R01 EB000822

 ##  1. Introduction to DataSim

 ### 1.1 Functionality

 Vespa-DataSim is application written in the Python programming language that allows users to create simulated MR data sets.
-DataSim allows users to:
+DataSim allows users
+to:

 1. Select from existing Vespa-Simulation Experiments in the Vespa database.

-2. Specify a single set of Experiment loop parameters (if more than one) on which to base the DataSim's metabolite basis functions.
+2. Specify a single set of Experiment loop parameters (if more than one) on which to base the DataSim’s metabolite basis functions.

 3. Specify the spectral resolution as the bandwidth and number of points in the FIDs.

 4. Scale individual metabolite areas.

-5. Create a Voigt lineshape envelope that has a specific T~a~ (T~2~) value for each metabolite and a global T~b~ (T~2~\*) value for the entire Datasim.
+5. Create a Voigt lineshape envelope that has a specific T<sub>a</sub>
+    (T<sub>2</sub>) value for each metabolite and a global T<sub>b</sub>
+    (T<sub>2</sub>\*) value for the entire Datasim.

 6. Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated macromolecular signals.

 7. Add unlimited Gaussian or Lorentzian spectral peaks with independent area, ppm, linewidth and phase to create simulated baseline signals.

 8. SNR can be set using an independent reference line (not included in spectrum) to maintain RMS noise levels even as metabolite line shape changes.

 9. Output to Vespa-Analysis compatible data format, a simple text/binary header/data format (Siemens \*.rda).

 10. Output a single simulated spectrum OR an array of spectra, containing the same signal model but different noise, for use in Monte Carlo evaluations.

 ### 1.2 Basic Concepts

-**What is a DataSim?** A 'DataSim' consists of a simulated MR spectroscopy (MRS) data set that has be created using prior information from a Vespa-Simulation Experiment.
-The combination of "simulated data set" has been shortened to "DataSim" in this manual.
+**What is a DataSim?** A ‘DataSim’ consists of a simulated MR spectroscopy (MRS) data set that has be created using prior information from a Vespa-Simulation Experiment.
+The combination of “simulated data set” has been shortened to “DataSim” in this manual.
 A DataSim can only contain metabolites from a single set of loop parameters from the Experiment.
 On output, the DataSim contains header information about all signals, processing and noise that were performed to create the data.